What Is Pet Insurance?

 Most pet insurance policies do not cover preexisting conditions.
 You cannot file a claim for treatment your dog or cat needed before you bought the policy.
 In addition, insurance will not cover anything outside your policy terms.
-Carefully read the fine print so you buy a policy that covers the types of treatment you expect your pet will need over a lifetime.
+Carefully read the fine print so you buy a policy that covers all the vet care you expect your pet will need over a lifetime.

 When should you buy pet insurance?

 Purchasing insurance when your pet is young costs less than buying a policy for an older pet.
 It also ensures that you will be covered for medical issues that arise later in a pet’s life.
+It’s the best way to make sure you can keep your vet bills cheap.
 If you wait until your pet becomes sick or injured, you will not be eligible to buy insurance and will have to pay the vet bills out of pocket.